The Gig Economy’s Political Reckoning Has Arrived

 6. How did that work out?

 With the ABC test on the books, the state sued hometown giants Uber and Lyft in 2020 for continuing to classify drivers as contractors.
-Uber, Lyft, DoorDash Inc. and Instacart, after trying unsuccessfully to secure a compromise that would shield them from the new law, instead bankrolled a $200 million ballot measure campaign.
-They scored a big victory in November with the passage of Proposition 22, an initiative exempting them from the ABC test.
-The measure deemed app-based transportation and delivery drivers contractors while providing a limited set of alternative benefits, such as minimum pay for their time on trips but not for their time waiting in between.
+Uber, Lyft, DoorDash and Instacart, after trying unsuccessfully to secure a compromise that would shield them from the new law, instead bankrolled a $200 million ballot measure campaign.
+They scored a big victory with the passage of Proposition 22, an initiative exempting them from the ABC test.
+The measure deemed app-based transportation and delivery drivers to be contractors while providing a limited set of alternative benefits, such as minimum pay for their time on trips but not for their time waiting in between.
 In August, a state judge ruled that the proposition violated California’s constitution, but it’s remained in effect while its supporters appeal that ruling.
 In the meantime, the companies are pushing a similar measure in Massachusetts.